 Depending on your house size, you may want to consider getting more than one water bowl.
 Just like people, cats tend to drink more water if it is readily available.

 In severe cases, you can also use commercial water flavorings that are designed for cats.
-These are best for cats with health problems that need to increase their water intake seriously.
+These are best for cats with health problems that need to increase their water intake significantly.
 However, they can be suitable for cats with chronic constipation as well.
-Be sure to always leave a direct water source as well, just in case they don’t like the flavorings.
+Be sure to always leave a plain water source option, just in case they don’t like the flavorings.

-The easiest way to increase a cat’s water intake is to switch to wet food.
-In many cases, wet food is the healthiest option for cats with constipation, as it ensures they’re getting a certain amount of water every day, whether they drink it or not.
+The easiest way to increase a cat’s water intake is to switch to moisture-rich food.
+In many cases, fresh or wet food is the healthiest option for cats with constipation, as it ensures they’re getting a certain amount of water every day, whether they drink it or not.

 Most cats switch to wet food readily, as it smells and tastes better than dry food.
 However, some cats may be a bit picky if they’ve never had it.
 Either way, you should switch to the new food slowly, as suddenly switching can lead to digestive problems, which is the last thing you want when your cat is already having issues.